A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

-where $X \in \mathbb{R}^{N \times F_d}$ is the input features, $\hat{A_{I}}$ is the normalized adjacency matrix defined above in the IGNN and $Q \in \mathbb{R}^{F_d \times N_r}$ denotes the parameter matrix to fuse the features.
-The assignment matrix $R$ generates a new coarsened adjacency matrix representing the relationships between the regions and a new matrix of embeddings for the each region:
+In the Adaptive Graph Pooling operation, the node features $\boldsymbol{X}$, the adjacency matrix $\boldsymbol{A}_I$ of $\mathcal{G}_I$ and the mask $\boldsymbol{M}$ are utilized to derive the assignment matrix $\boldsymbol{P}$ as described in \eqref{equ}.
+Then, $\boldsymbol{P}$ is applied to create a new coarsened adjacency matrix representing the relationships between the regions, along with an updated feature matrix for each region: